Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 **What happened in the code above?**

 - We created a `connection` instance of the `Connection` class using the `new` constructor, passing the function `clusterApiUrl` which returns the RPC endpoint URL of the given Solana cluster. `PYTH_NETWORKS.DEVNET` is a constant defined in the file `types/index.ts`.
-Slightly more verbose than supplying the string "devnet", but it is more readable.
+Slightly more verbose than supplying the string "devnet", though it is more readable and in this way we are not hardcoding the value.
-- We're passing the `checked` boolean to the `getPythData` function to operate starting/stopping the price feed using the toggle component.
+- We're passing the `checked` boolean to the `getPythData` function to operate starting/stopping the price feed using the antd toggle component.
 - After registering the `onPriceChange` callback on the `pythConnection`, we can perform any actions necessary for our app to function - Using conditional statements to change the behavior of the app depending on the product symbol, price or confidence interval.
 - `\xB1` is the escaped Hex code for the Unicode character `±`, "plus or minus" - indicating the following value is the confidence interval.
-- We need to provide a way to stop listening to the price feed, in this case when the toggle switch component is turned off it will call `pythConnection.stop()`, unregistering the callback.
+- We need to provide a way to stop listening to the price feed, in this case when the toggle switch component is turned off it will call `pythConnection.stop()`, removing the callback.

 {% hint style="info" %}
 If you are interested in seeing the breakdown of the aggregated data, it is available on the `priceComponents` property of the `price` object.